-The key measure used by the Bank for managing liquidity risk is the ratio of net liquid assets to deposits from customers and short-term funding.
-For this purpose, 'net liquid assets' include cash and cash equivalents which consist of deposits from banks and customers, as well as corporate debt securities rated A- or above.
+The key measure used by the Bank for managing liquidity risk is the ratio of net liquid assets to deposits from customers and funding with a a remaining tenor of 30 days.
+For this purpose, 'net liquid assets' include cash and cash equivalents which consist of deposits from banks and customers, as well as corporate debt securities with investment grade.